-I recognise that we also have a duty of care to non-employees, members of the public, tenants, contractors, visitors and other parties, who may be affected by its activities.
+I recognise that we also have a duty of care to non-colleagues, members of the public, tenants, contractors, visitors and other parties, who may be affected by its activities.
 In addition, we have a duty to make sure that the health and safety requirements for our commercial properties are well managed.
-The WDH and leaseholder responsibilities for health and safety are detailed and addressed in our Heads of Terms and lease agreement documents relating to these premises.
+The Vico Homes and leaseholder responsibilities for health and safety are detailed and addressed in our Heads of Terms and Lease Agreement documents relating to these premises.
 We will also ensure where we are responsible that the environment of the local community is not adversely affected by our work activities.

-This policy and the way it is operated will be reviewed at least annually and more often if there are significant changes within the organisation, or changes in legal requirements, which have an impact on our undertaking.
-Any revision necessary to improve safety performance will be made and then communicated to all employees.

-Whilst every employee has some responsibility for health and safety, I, as Chief Executive, accept full responsibility for the health and safety of each and every person who may be affected by the work we undertake.
+This policy and the way it is operated will be reviewed at least yearly and more often if there are significant changes within the organisation, or changes in legal requirements, which have an impact on our undertaking.
+Any revision necessary to improve safety performance will be made and then communicated to all colleagues.
+Whilst every colleague has some responsibility for health and safety, I, as Chief Executive, accept full responsibility for the health and safety of each and every person who may be affected by the work we undertake.
 This statement is also signed by the Board Chair, formalising the Board's commitment to health and safety and the monitoring of performance of the Company.

-Signed: Andy Wallhead, Chief Signed: Andrew McConnell,
+Signed: Martyn Shaw Signed: Andrew McConnell

-Executive WDH Board Chair WDH
+Martyn Shaw, Chief Executive Vico Homes Andrew McConnell.
+Board Chair Vico Homes

-Date: 27 May 2024 Date: 27 May 2024
+Date: 22 May 2025 Date: 22 May 2025